-- Implementation measure 1f(6): The land on which the workforce housing units are sited shall not be further subdivided. - Implementation measure 1f(7): Residents shall be required to use the bear-resistant receptacles and dumpsters that will be provided onsite for trash disposal; enforcement of this regulation shall include eviction following two advisory noncompliance notices by the housing manager."
+Implementation measure 1f(5): The land on which the workforce housing units are sited shall not be further subdivided.

-Implementation measure 1f(8): Valid causes for eviction of Community Housing residents include:

-- short-term (i.e., less than 30-days) subletting of units (first offense), - unleashed/unfenced pets (more than 2 offenses), - disposing of trash outside of, or failing to properly close the lid of, bear-resistant receptacles (more than 2 offenses).

-All eviction provisions will be subject to state law, and will be revised if required for compliance purposes.

-- Policy 1g: The Open Space-Preserve designation shall permit the following uses. - Implementation measure 1g(1): Improved or undisturbed landscaped areas consisting of native materials shall be a permitted part of the open space-preserve group. - Implementation measure 1g(2): With one exception for a water pump control structure (see Implementation Measure 1g(3) below), physical development within Open Space-Preserve areas is limited to underground utilities.
+Policy 1g: The Open Space-Preserve designation shall permit the following uses.

+Implementation measure 1g(1): Improved or undisturbed landscaped areas consisting of native materials shall be a permitted part of the open space-preserve group.

+- Implementation measure 1g(2): With one exception for a water pump control structure (see Implementation Measure 1g(3) below), physical development within Open Space-Preserve areas is limited to underground utilities.
 New overhead utilities shall be classified as surface structures and are not permitted in this classification, except that existing overhead utility lines may be retained.
-Snow storage shall be permitted. - Implementation measure 1g(3): Permitted uses shall include underground leach tanks, underground sewage/reclaimed water pipelines, underground reclaimed water irrigation lines, one above-surface sewage/reclaimed water pump control structure with up to 100' feet of area, and other underground utility structures. - Implementation measure 1g(4): With the exception of the sewage/reclaimed water pump control structure (maximum 100 square feet), no above ground structures of any type shall be permitted in the Open Space-Preserve designation as shown on Figure 7. - Policy 1h: The Open Space-Facilities designation shall permit the following uses. - Implementation measure 1h(1): The Open Space-Facilities land use is intended to provide a land area for private utility service development.
+Snow storage shall be permitted. - Implementation measure 1g(3): Permitted uses shall include underground leach tanks, underground sewage/reclaimed water pipelines, underground reclaimed water irrigation lines, one above-surface sewage/reclaimed water pump control structure with up to 100' feet of area, and other underground utility structures. - Implementation measure 1g(4): With the exception of the sewage/reclaimed water pump control structure (maximum 100 square feet), no above ground structures of any type shall be permitted in the Open Space-Preserve designation as shown on Figure 7.

+Policy 1h: The Open Space-Facilities designation shall permit the following uses.

+Implementation measure 1g(1): The Open Space-Facilities land use is intended to provide a land area for private utility service development.
 All of the uses permitted within the Mono County General Plan Open Space designation are permitted in the Facilities designation.
 In addition, above-ground and subsurface appurtenance structures, such as the wastewater treatment system, the well houses, a building (up to 5,000 square feet) for storage of project equipment and residents' belongings, a pad for the propane tank, and other similar uses are also permitted.
-The land use shall also permit an on-site nursery for the purpose of growing and cultivating replacement landscaping, increasing transplant capacity of native species, and growing flowers or other landscape amenity storage. - Policy 1i: The Open Space-Support designation shall permit the following uses. - Implementation measure 1i(1): The Open Space-Support designation is intended for accessory type buildings that are used for storage of supplies and equipment, a kennel for guests' pets, stable or horse corral, parking area expansion when and if needed, and other similar uses.
+The land use shall also permit an on-site nursery for the purpose of growing and cultivating replacement landscaping, increasing transplant capacity of native species, and growing flowers or other landscape amenity storage.

+- Policy 1i: The Open Space-Support designation shall permit the following uses. - Implementation measure 1h(1): The Open Space-Support designation is intended for accessory type buildings that are used for storage of supplies and equipment, a kennel for guests' pets, stable or horse corral, parking area expansion when and if needed, and other similar uses.
 Examples of accessory buildings include the buildings for storing snow removal equipment, amendments and nutrients for introduced landscaping, wastewater treatment, the water storage tank (existing and proposed replacement tank), and irrigation supplies.
 These identified sites would permit construction of small utility structures and storage sheds, provided that the facilities are not generally visible within the scenic view corridors from SR 120 and US 395.
 The land use shall also permit an onsite nursery for the purpose of growing and cultivating replacement landscaping, increasing transplant capacity of native species, and growing flowers or other ornamentals; final design of the nursery would be subject to Director Approval.

-7.4.4.2 Facilities and Services
+4.4.4.2 Facilities and Services